Skip to main content

 Applications for primary school places

-Applications for primary school places submitted by 27 January 2023 will be treated as punctual.
+Applications for primary school places submitted by 4.00 pm on 27 January 2025 will be treated as being punctual.

 All applications submitted by the deadline are considered as ‘punctual’.
 Places are not awarded on a first come first served basis.

-The online application procedure for primary one admissions will be available on the Education Authority website.
+The online application procedure for primary one admissions was available on the Education Authority website.

 Help and access to online applications